opendns/puppet-vagrant/README.md

 # Testing Puppet modules with Serverspec and Vagrant

-This repo contains the code samples for the OpenDNS Engineering blog post FIXME, which can be found at FIXME.
+This repo contains the code samples for the OpenDNS Engineering blog post "Testing Puppet modules with Vagrant and ServerSpec", which can be found [here](http://engineering.opendns.com/2014/11/05/testing-puppet-modules-vagrant-serverspec/).

 ## Requirements